-Joe is sitting in the chair by my hospital bed seemingly asleep when I open my eyes.
-I stare at him undisturbed for a moment, before he wakes up and everything between us changes.
+Joe is sitting in the chair by my hospital bed, seemingly asleep, when I open my eyes.
+I stare at him, undisturbed for a moment, before he wakes up and everything between us changes.
 His face is bruised and cut from the glass that showered us, his bottom lip is split and he has a bandage on his right wrist.
 He is pale with blotches of colour that indicate before the crash his complexion was smooth, rosy and healthy.
-His hair is mousy brown, tousled and covered in dust and debris.
+His hair is mousy brown; tousled and covered in dust and debris.
 His clothes too are dusty and there are dried patches of blood in places.
 His blood or mine, I'm not sure.

 He looks as if he was treated in A&E before coming straight to my bedside.
 He doesn't know me, as I do not know him, yet he was the first thing on my mind when I woke up in this dimly lit hospital room.
-He is the person I feel closest to but I don't stop to ask myself why.
+He is the person I feel closest to, but I don't stop to ask myself why.
 Joe is here and that's all that matters.

-"Hey you" I croak.
+"Hey you," I croak.

 His eyes snap open instantly and he beams at me.
 His face is something entirely different when he smiles.
 He has soft green eyes that crinkle at the sides when he grins and I'm sure they are the kind of eyes that smile at you even when his mouth doesn't.
 There are freckles on his nose and he has happy wrinkles on his forehead, the kind that are caused by an expressive face.

-"I've been waiting ages for you to wake up sweetheart."
+"I've been waiting ages for you to wake up, sweetheart."
 His voice brings forth the safe feeling he gave me in the tunnel and I sigh with relief.

-"Just after midnight.
+"It’s just after midnight.
 They said I could stay until you woke up."

 "You lost three pints of blood on the train."
 He pulls his chair closer and takes my hand in his like he did in the blackness.
 "You have a twisted lacerated ankle which they stitched up, concussion, whiplash and thirty stitches in the gash down your left side.
 They think you were thrown against the window in the crash."

-"What about you?"
-I ask fearfully.
+Fearfully, I say, "What about you?"

 "What the hell happened?"

 We sit in silence.
 I am shaken by this information and shamed.
-People died on the train, people with lovers and children who were waiting for them to come home.
+People died on the train; people with lovers and children who were waiting for them to come home.
 The driver had probably been counting the minutes for his shift to finish so he could go home.
 Was he looking forward to kissing his wife and kids and settling down with his dinner and a cup of tea in front of the telly, completely unaware that he would never see his family again?